Line chart tracks S&P 500 performance.

 Y-axis: Dollars per barrel; x-axis: 2013-2022.

 Oil prices hover around $100 per barrel until mid-2014, when they begin a decline to nearly $48 in early 2015.
-They then remain roughly in the $40 to $60 range until early 2018, when they rally to over $74 by June.
+They then remain roughly in the $40 to $60 range until early 2018, when they rally to over $74. by June.
 As of year-end 2019, prices were above $61 but by April 2020 they had fallen steeply to just under $19 per barrel.
 From April to November, prices recovered to just over $45 per barrel, ending the year at over $48.
-At the end of Q1 2022 they stood at over $100.
+At the end of Q3 2022 they had fallen to nearly $79.

 Line chart tracks U.S. Dollar Index.